Building A Budget With Allocations - All Flexibility Levels

 Non-Financial

 Principals, DSL/MSLs, and/or Business Managers must review their year-to-date custodial inventory and monthly spending for supplies and equipment.
 However, they will also be provided with suggested supply and inventory lists created during onsite coaching with the Strategic School Operations (SSO) Team.
-The SSO Team provides these to ensure the amount budgeted for supplies in FY22 will meet the schools’ needs.
-Principals should work closely with their custodial foreman and business manager or DSL/MSL (if applicable) to review the supply needs from the previous year to inform the needs for the upcoming year.
+The SSO Team provides these to ensure the amount budgeted for supplies in FY24 will meet the schools’ needs.
+Principals should work closely with their Custodial Foreperson and Business Manager or DSL/MSL (if applicable) to review the supply needs from the previous year to inform the needs for the upcoming year.

 Points of Contact

-- Charlena Murray, Coordinator, Office of the Chief Operating Officer – Charlena.Murray@k12.dc.gov
+- Charlena Murray, Division Specialist, SSOs – charlena.murray@k12.dc.gov

-- Lisa Putman, Deputy Chief, Strategic School Operations – Lisa.Putman@k12.dc.gov
+- Lisa Putman, Deputy Chief, SSO & Warehouse Logistics – lisa.putman@k12.dc.gov

 Helpful Resources